Briefer

 To figure out what we now believe about a button’s true conversion rate, we first need to model what we believed before the test.
 This means we need a mathematical tool that can express that belief.

-We capture that belief with a prior distribution.
-That's a curve that assigns different degrees of plausibility to different conversion rates.
-It doesn't predict what will happen.
+We capture that belief with a prior distribution: a curve that assigns different degrees of plausibility to different conversion rates.
+It doesn’t predict what will happen.
 It simply quantifies what we consider likely before we collect new evidence.

-But, in practice, we don't know the conversion rate.
-Instead, we're trying to estimate it.
+But in A/B testing, we don’t know the odds, we’re trying to infer it from the data.

 Say your experience as a product manager tells you that most new features tend to "convert" at around 10% of users.
 Rather than discarding that knowledge, Bayesian inference lets you incorporate it directly into your model by shaping your prior distribution to reflect it.

-To do incorporate that knowledge into our model, we use the Beta distribution, which is controlled by two parameters: α and β.
+To incorporate that knowledge into our model, we use the Beta, which is controlled by two parameters: α and β.
 These parameters shape the curve and determine how confident we are in different conversion rates.
 The mean of a Beta distribution is:

 So if we believe the true rate is likely around 10%, we can choose values of α and β that center the distribution at 0.10.
 For example, Beta(2,18) has a mean of 2/(2+18) = 0.10.